Money Management in Stock Indices - Drawdown & Maximum Drawdown

 Example of Maximum Drawdown:

-As a trader if you have $10,000 dollars in your account and you open a 3 losing trades of a total of $3,000 before making 4 winning trades of $4,000, then your maximum drawdown is:
+As a trader if you have $10,000 in your account and you open a 3 losing trades of a total of $3,000 before making 4 winning trades of $4,000, then your maximum drawdown is:

-Maximum Drawdown = $3,000/$10,000*100 = 30% of your account
+Maximum Draw-down = $3,000/$10,000*100 = 30% of your trading account

 To better manage your money as trader it's best to keep this drawdown per trade to a minimum.
-The recommended is 2 % draw down per trade.
+The recommended is 2 % drawdown per trade.
 This way as a trader you'll control the risk per trade & also minimize the maximum drawdown.

-After 15 losing trades a trader using 2 % drawdown would still have 75% of their total capital, while a trader using 10% drawdown would only have 23% of their total capital.
+After 15 losing trades a trader using 2 % draw-down would still have 75% of their total capital, while a trader using 10% drawdown would only have 23% of their total capital.

-This illustration although it's nearly not possible to have a losing streak of 15 consecutive trades in a row, shows that using 2 % drawdown will preserve your capital & help keep you in this trading game for longer and you will be more likely to make profits in the long term.
+This illustration although it's nearly not possible to have a losing streak of 15 consecutive trades in a row, shows that using 2 % drawdown will preserve your capital & help keep you in this trading game for longer and you will be more likely to make profits in the long-term.

 This is also because it will be easier to break even if you only lose a little of your capital rather than losing most of your capital, as is illustrated below:

-10 % loss for $10,000 your capital is $9,000 you need to make $1,000 to get to $10,000
+10 percent% loss for $10,000 your capital is $9,000 dollars you need to earn $1,000 dollars to get to $10,000

-30 % loss for $10,000 your capital is $7,000 you need to make $3,000 to get to $10,000
+30 % loss for $10,000 your capital is $7,000 dollars you need to earn $3,000 dollars to get to $10,000

-70 % loss for $10,000 your capital is $3,000 you need to make $7,000 to get to $10,000
+70 % loss for $10,000 your capital is $3,000 dollars you need to make $7,000 to get to $10,000

 Therefore $7000/$3,000*100 = 233%